Deep Single Image Camera Calibration by Heatmap Regression to Recover Fisheye Images Under Manhattan World Assumption: Details of our method

 Of all the cases discussed above, the minimum number of points is eight, as shown in~\fref{fig-adp-symmetry}(c).
 The number of ADPs (8) is smaller than that of $C_2$-based and $C_4$-based auxiliary points (12).
 In addition, ADPs have 3D spatial uniformity with respect to the minimum axis angle $\alpha$, as shown in \tref{table:comparison-minimum-angle}.
 Therefore, we use ADPs, which have the optimal arrangement in the case of eight points, for our calibration method.

-As described in~\sref{subsec:parameter_and_label_settings}, our method was able to estimate a unique rotation for over 98\% of the images in our experiments because of the arrangement of optimal 3D spatial uniformity, as presented in~\tref{table:unique-axis-comparison}.
+As described in \sref{subsec:vanishing-point-annotation} (main paper), our method was able to estimate a unique rotation for over 98\% of the images in our experiments because of the arrangement of optimal 3D spatial uniformity, as presented in~\tref{table:unique-axis-comparison}.
 By contrast, the use of VPs without ADPs enabled the estimation of a unique rotation for less than 52\% of the images.
 It should be noted that the number of unique axes was the same in the SL-MH, SL-PB, SP360, and HoliCity datasets because we used the same random distribution for generating fisheye images. \tref{table:num-label} shows the number of VP/ADP labels in each dataset.
 The diagonal directions of ADPs led to increasing the number of ADPs in images.
 In particular, ADPs were arranged at the front side (FLT, FRT, FLB, and FRB) in over 35\% of the images.
-Therefore, ADPs can alleviate the lack of VPs in images.
+Therefore, ADPs can compensate for the lack of VPs in images.